Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ### Update entities in config

-To update entities already added to the config, run the following update command:
+To update entities which are already added to the config, run the following update command:

 ```dotnetcli
 # dab update book --permissions "authenticate:create" --fields.include "id,title"